-- Even though they’re relatively inexpensive, these providers both have extensive customer support networks that can help you navigate your way through any questions or concerns that you may have.
-Instead of spending hours trying to figure out answers for yourself, you can simply call or email their support reps instead.
+2) Customer Support: Even though they’re relatively inexpensive, these providers both have extensive customer support networks that can help you navigate your way through any questions or concerns that you may have.
+Instead of wasting hours trying to figure out answers for yourself, you can simply call or email their support reps instead.

-- Would you like to learn more about the business world, whether it’s info about business types, tax issues or many other topics?
+6) Educational: Would you like to learn more about the business world, whether it’s info about business types, tax issues, or many other topics?
 InCorp has a large collection of business articles, while LegalZoom’s knowledge center covers loads of important compliance topics as well.

 Side by Side Comparisons

-InCorp’s price point of $99 for LLC formation is a tad more expensive than LegalZoom’s $79 base rate.
+InCorp’s price point of $99 for LLC formation is much more affordable than LegalZoom’s $149 base rate.

-These companies offer quite similar feature sets in their base packages.
-While InCorp allows you to choose additional features a la carte, LegalZoom will let you choose more premium packages that bundle additional features.
+These companies offer quite similar feature sets in their base packages, with the only notable exception being LegalZoom’s inclusion of a banking resolution to help you open business bank accounts.
+While InCorp allows you to choose additional features a la carte, LegalZoom offers premium packages that bundle additional features.

 InCorp has served 125,000+ customers since they opened in 1998.
-While it’s an impressive volume, it still doesn’t hold a candle to LegalZoom, which has served nearly 4 million customers — about half of which are business clients — since their formation in 1999.
+While it’s an impressive volume, it still doesn’t hold a candle to LegalZoom, which has served over 2 million business clients since their formation in 1999.

 LegalZoom has an order status tracking tool on their website that indicates what step of the process your formation is currently in.
-InCorp doesn’t have any status update tool, but you can email them at any time and ask them where you stand.
+InCorp doesn’t have a comparable status update tool, but you can email them at any time and ask them where you stand.

 Registered Agent Service